bimdots-dev/FragmentsArchicadAddOn/README.md

 ## Example

 [Click here](https://bimdots-dev.github.io/FragmentsArchicadExample) for a live example using an exported file.
-The example mode is provided to Bimdots by [Enzyme APD](https://www.weareenzyme.com).
+The example model is provided to Bimdots by [Enzyme APD](https://www.weareenzyme.com).

 ## Build instructions